ettore-strapazzon/ettore-strapazzon/README.md

 Currently: open to remote roles

    ### What I build
-   Multi CEX Manager — a desktop app to trade, schedule orders and export history across MEXC, Bybit and Kraker
+   - **[Multi CEX Manager](https://github.com/ettore-strapazzon/multi-cex-manager)** — a desktop app to trade, schedule recurring orders, track balances and export full history across MEXC, Bybit and Kraken from one window.
+Python · ccxt · encrypted local key storage.

-   ..More Coming Soon..
+   *More tools coming as I open-source them.*

    ### How I work
    Agentic, AI-assisted development: I direct AI agents to design, build, and iterate on real tools, then make sure they actually work.